denten-books/plain-text/0-chapter.md

 supposedly technical decisions like choosing a text editor, a filing system, or a social networking platform cannot be addressed in shallow instrumental terms limited to efficacy, speed, or performance.
-Computational hermeneutics encourage "users" to become active readers, thinkers, tinkerers, and makers of technology.
+Computational hermeneutics encourages "users" to become active readers, thinkers, tinkerers, and makers of technology.
 It treats "binary" and "digital" environments as literary systems, amenable to the construction and the deconstruction of meaning.
 In clarifying usage, I ask those who may have considered themselves mere "users" to apply the